alalUDDIN123/javaScript/Readme.md

 2. **`What are the data types in JavaScript?`**

-   - `Definition:` Data types are basically diffrent kinds of data that can be stored in variables.
+   - `Definition:` Data types in JavaScript are the classifications of data that determine the kind of values a variable can hold.

-   - `Use case:` Data types are used to represent different kinds of values in JavaScript programs.

    - `Benefits:` Each data type has its own set of operations and behaviors which allow developers to manipulate and process data effectively.

    - `Extra information:` There are two main types of data in javaScript:

+      1. **`Primitive data types`**: These data types are simple, immutable values directly stored in memory.
+They can only store a single value at a time and cannot directly store multiple types of data.
-      1. **`Primitive data types`**: number, string, boolean, null, undefined, symbol
+           -  number, string, boolean, null, undefined, symbol

+      1. **`Reference data types`**: These data types are complex objects stored by reference, allowing mutability.
+They can store multiple values and different types of data within a single object.
-      1. **`Reference data types`**: object, array, function, date
+           - object, array, function, date

 Example code:
 ```javascript